Why Use Cable Ties for Securing Pipes?

 3. Stainless Steel Cable Ties

-304 or 316 stainless steel, they offer:
+Material: 304 or 316 stainless steel

-- Temperature resistance up to 1000°F (538°C)
+Temperature Tolerance: Up to 1000°F (538°C)

 4. Releasable Cable Ties